-ConstraintType identifies the types of constraints that are affected by the DEFERRED and IMMEDIATE options.
-Each ConstraintType can be one of the following: UNIQUE REFERENTIAL CHECK DEFERRED specifies that constraint errors are not checked until the constraint checking mode is reset to IMMEDIATE or the current transaction ends.
+DEFERRED specifies that constraint errors are not checked until the constraint checking mode is reset to IMMEDIATE or the current transaction ends.
 IMMEDIATE specifies that constraint errors are checked when a statement executes.
 This is the default.
 STATEMENT specifies that error checking occurs at the statement level.
 This is the default.
 ROW specifies that error checking occurs at the row level.
 QUERY sets the action for timeouts or deadlocks to rollback the statement or query.
 TRANSACTION sets the action for timeouts or deadlocks to rollback the transaction.
 DEFAULT specifies to use the default timeout duration for the DBE specified in the START DBE statement.
 MAXIMUM specifies to use the maximum timeout duration for the DBE specified in the START DBE statement.
-Timeout Value specifies the timeout duration to use in seconds or minutes. :HostVariable4 is an integer host variable specifying the timeout duration to use in seconds or minutes.
+TimeoutValue $\Rightarrow$ specifies the timeout duration to use in seconds or minutes. :HostVariab le4 is an integer host variable specifying the timeout duration to use in seconds or minutes.
 SESSION specifies self-termination at the session level, and allows external termination at the session level only.
 TRANSACTION specifies self-termination at the transaction level, and allows external termination at the session or transaction level.
 QUERY specifies self-termination at the query level, and allows external termination at the session, transaction, or query level.
 RESTRICTED specifies no self-termination, and allows external termination at the session level only.
 This is the default.
-FILL is used to optimize $I/O$ performance when loading data and creating indexes.
-PARALLEL FILL is used to optimize I/O performance for multiple, concurrent loads to the same table.
+FILL is used to optimize I/O performance when loading data and creating indexes.
+PARALLEL FII LL is used to optimize I/O performance for multiple, concurrent loads to the same table.
 The PARALLEL FILL option must be in effect for each load.
 NO FILL turns off the FILL or PARALLEL FILL option for the duration of the session.
 This is the default fill option.